 +48 12 421 92 79

-The Natural Sciences Education Centre is located at ul.
+The Nature Education Centre is located at ul.
 Gronostajowa 5 at the Campus of the 600th Anniversary of the JU Revival.
 It houses collections previously kept in the faculty museums: the Zoological Museum, Geological Museum, Anthropological Museum and Paleobotanical Museum.
 The Centre is a continuator of their history and tradition.

 The main exhibition, entitled The Evolution of the Earth and Life, is arranged into several thematic parts, devoted to the taxonomy of animals, biogeography, evolutionism, ethology, anthropology, mineralogy, sedimentology, paleontology and geological processes.
 The permanent exhibition also includes the astronomical part as well as the reconstruction of a 19th century natural history cabinet and an insectarium.